- Online Store

 ISMTE Ira Salkin Scholarship

-The Board has established an annual scholarship in Ira Salkin’s memory which will take effect in 2017.
+The Board established an annual scholarship in Ira Salkin’s memory which began in 2017.
 The objective of this scholarship is to uphold Ira’s goal of ensuring that editorial office professionals are educated and vigilant in matters of publishing ethics.

 Award for Achievement or Innovation